Website Privacy Notice

 We may share any of the information described on this page with our US affiliate Design Works Studios LLC.
 If we do so, we will ensure that our affiliate signs an agreement including model clauses approved by the European Commission which ensure that they are required to treat your data with the same respect as they would be required to do so if they were based in the UK.

-In addition, website information is processed on our behalf by our hosting provider (GoDaddy) which is also based outside Europe.
-GoDaddy has agreed that any transfer of data to it, or onward transfer elsewhere will be subject either to model clauses (see above) or will rely on the rules binding on GoDaddy as part of its membership of the US-EU Privacy Shield.
-For more information see GoDaddy’s data processing agreement with us.
+In addition, website information is processed on our behalf by our hosting provider (Microsoft Azure) which is also based outside Europe.
+Microsoft Azure has agreed that any transfer of data to it, or onward transfer elsewhere will be subject either to model clauses (see above) or will rely on the rules binding on Microsoft Azure as part of its membership of the US-EU Privacy Shield.
+For more information see Microsoft Azure’s data processing agreement with us.

 Under the General Data Protection Regulation you have a number of important rights free of charge.
 In summary, those include rights to: